redhat-openstack/website/source/uncategorized/deploying-an-rdo-undercloud-with-instack.html.md

     That completes the undercloud install and now you should have a running undercloud.
 For the next steps, see: [ Deploying an RDO Overcloud with Instack ](Deploying an RDO Overcloud with Instack)

     If your install does not complete successfully, please see the [ Instack FAQ](Instack FAQ) page for potential solutions.

-## Optional: Accessing Undercloud Dashboard

-To access Horizon on the undercloud, create an ssh tunnel on the virt host where 192.168.122.55 should be changed to reflect your instack virtual machine's actual IP address.
-This will allow you to use horizon on instack from your virt host.
-If you need to connect remotely through the virt host, you can chain ssh tunnels as needed.
-Note: Depending on your virt host configuration, you may need to open up the correct port(s) in iptables.

-           ssh -g -N -L 8080:192.168.122.55:80 `hostname`

-The default user and password are found in the stackrc file on the instack virtual machine, OS_USERNAME and OS_PASSWORD.
-You can read more about using the dashboard in the [User Guide](http://docs.openstack.org/user-guide/content/log_in_dashboard.html).